external facebook instagramlinkedin pinterest playsearch twitteryoutube

 A wooden box of red, orange, yellow, and white tomatoes of varying sizes

-Growing Guide: Tomatoes
+Growing Guide: Tomato

 Tomato plants can be either determinate or indeterminate.
 Determinate plants will produce tomatoes that all ripen around the same time, while indeterminate plants will continue producing new growth and new fruits throughout the growing season.